Cartersville’s Railroad Car Manufacturing Age

 According to an article that appeared in the Free Express on June 30, 1881 hard times had fallen on Bartow.
 It briefly encourages enterprising citizens to purchase the old car factory and suggested it be converted into a furniture factory.
 It further mentions how highly adaptable it would be for that purpose and plenty of timber can be had at any price.
 The article lists a variety of people, businesses and farms that are struggling.

 By 1880 a competitive operation surfaces called the Georgia Car Company.
 This enterprise has indirect connections to the officials operating the Western and Atlantic Railroad.
-Deeds in the Bartow County Court House find this operation located about one quarter mile south of the Cartersville Car Manufacturing site also adjacent to the W&A RR.
+Deeds in the Bartow County Court House find this operation located about two tenths of a mile south of the Cartersville Car Manufacturing site also adjacent to the W&A RR.

 A June 30th, 1881 article in the Free Press page 3, states that the company will be a boom for the town and double the machinery is expected to be installed as was first thought.
 It appears conditions were favorable to resurrect a car factory as a demand still existed for the industry and a waiting and skilled labor force was in place remaining from the first car factory of 1871.